 The Cherry Republic headquarters are also in Glen Arbor, with a wide variety of cherry products and free samples!

 South of Glen Arbor is the Dune Climb which is right off M109 across the road from Little Glen Lake.
-A national parks sticker is $10 for the day or $20 for a year.
+A Sleeping Bear Park pass is $25 for a week or $45 for the year.
+An $80 annual National Parks pass will also do.
 South of that is Pierce Stocking Drive which is a beautiful drive which includes a spectacular lookout and 500 ft drop to Lake Michigan which is an exhilarating run down and a challenge to climb back up.

 Port Oneida Rd takes you to nice trail up to Pyramid point which offers fantastic views of the islands.

 All along M22, many roads headed towards Lake Michigan end at beaches, some busy and some almost deserted.
 One of favorite activities is following our nose down roads we’ve not explored.
 Let us know if you discover anything extra scenic or fun.

 Northport has nice beaches on the “bay” side of the peninsula and Barb’s Bakery is a favorite.
 A locals’ secret is that the beach to the north of the marina generally has almost no one there compared to the beach south of the marina.